GodRishUniverse/GodRishUniverse/README.md

 * I'm a student at University of Calgary.
 * I have interests in AI, ML, DL, LLMs, Generative AI to name a few.
-* 🔭 I’m currently working on a mobile app called Idea-Docket.
-* Feel free to send cool things my way!
+* Feel free to send cool technological ideas/things my way!
 * 📫 How to reach me: You can reach me via LinkedIn!
 I'll be happy to connect with you!

 <!--